erossiter/catSurv/cran-comments.md

 ## Release Summary
-* This is a release to address all instances of the errors listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding the RcppArmadillo::sample function.
+* This is a release to address a handful of small bugs.
+Note we had nothing flagged on the CRAN Package Check Results to address.

 ## Test environments
-* local OS X install, R 3.6.1
+* local OS X install, R 4.0.2
 * win-builder to use the development and release version of R
+* used R-hub builder as well

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 notes:

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is listed in the SystemRequirements.

-## Downstream dependencies
-I have also run R CMD check on downstream dependencies of catSurv.
-All packages passed.
+* Found the following (possibly) invalid DOIs:

+This DOI is valid.